Switch to HTTPS

 The goal is to have the Keycloak Web UI loaded with a valid certificate in your browser:

-3. The certificate file then can be opened with the Keychain Access utility and selecting 'Always Trust' option.
+rootCA.pemfile to the local client machine. - The certificate file then can be opened with the Keychain Access utility and selecting 'Always Trust' option on macOS or follow the instructions for your operating system.